N-Haritha16/authorization-governed-vault/README.md

 5. Wire the vault to the authorization manager

-No manual deployment steps are needed.
+6. No manual deployment steps are required.

+7. Local Validation (Manual)

+## After the system is running, you can verify deployment using the Hardhat console:

+npx hardhat console --network localhost

+Inside the console:

+const signers = await ethers.getSigners();
+signers[0].address;

+This confirms:

+1. The blockchain is running correctly

+2. Accounts are accessible

+3. Deployment completed successfully

+Note: Port 8545 exposes a JSON-RPC endpoint, not a browser-based UI.

-## Testing (Optional but Recommended)
+## Testing (Optional)

 If you wish to run tests locally (outside Docker):